Lamanai Maya Monument and River Tour

 The largest of Belize’s islands, or “Cayes,” (pronounced, “key”) Ambergris Caye is 25 miles long and located north of Belize City.
 The island’s only town, San Pedro, is a hub of fine dining, scuba outfitters and has a thriving resort presence.
 The Belize Barrier Reef is just offshore, offering world-class scuba diving and snorkeling.
 Other water sports, such as sailing and deep sea fishing, are prevalent.
 Ambergris Caye is conveniently accessed from the International Airport in Belize City via a short local flight to the airstrip in San Pedro.

 Mountain Pine Ridge Forest Reserve

-For a taste of spectacular rolling granite mountains, clear waterfalls, Mayan monuments and lush jungles, the Mountain Pine Ridge Forest Reserve is a must.
+For a taste of spectacular rolling granite mountains, clear waterfalls, Mayan monuments, and lush jungles, the Mountain Pine Ridge Forest Reserve is a must.
 Located in the north west of the country, this protected area is one of the last strongholds in Belize for Scarlet Macaws.
 The 430 square kilometer area was established in 1944 to protect the pine forests found here.
 Resorts can be found in this remote area and day trips can be done from the western town of San Ignacio.

 With such diversity contained in a small country, movement between sites is easy and convenient.
 If island life is your preference, day trips to the mainland are easy to do.
-Belize is a destination that easily works its way into your travelling heart and entices you to return.
-The five attractions detailed here are just the tip of the iceberg, it’s entirely possible to plan multiple return trips and never repeat an activity due to the wealth of hotspots, tours and excursions.
+Belize is a destination that easily works its way into your traveling heart and entices you to return.
+The five attractions detailed here are just the tip of the iceberg, it’s entirely possible to plan multiple return trips and never repeat an activity due to the wealth of hotspots, tours, and excursions.